In OMNIA Platform you can add your own entities, and each one is based on an OMNIA concept.

 - Reference: A reference to another entity on the platform;

 - Collection: Another entity that will act as a ‘sub-entity’ of this one.
-Must be of a compatible type: Events or Commitments in a Document, and Generic Entities (only those marked as non-root) in any entity type.
+Must be of a compatible type: Events or Commitments in a Document, Commitment or Event, and Generic Entities (only those marked as non-root) in any entity type.

 Afterwards, you must fill the following information (not all the fields apply to all attribute types):